Gayther

 The LGBTQIA+, Gay, Lesbian, Bisexual and Transgender communities have been around for thousands of years and referenced in many texts, scriptures and paintings from as early as 2400 BC.
 The diverse community includes many famous and notable people, from emperors, kings, poets, and politicians.
 Many of which have played key and important roles throughout history.

 Over the centuries, the treatment of the community and its members’ rights has changed, from individuals being tolerated and often on the fringe of society to becoming active targets and facing brutal persecution.
-It was only until the end of the 18th Century that things improved.
-Large scale global change only began to occur in the 20th Century, typically from the 1970s to the present day.
+It was not until the end of the 18th Century that things improved.
+Large-scale global change began only in the 20th Century, typically from the 1970s to the present day.

 The New York Stonewall Riots in 1969 became a catalyst for the global gay liberation movement.
-However, many brave individuals have stood up and championed the community throughout history, often at significant risk to themselves.
-It is often hard to imagine what life must have been like even as recent as 40 years ago, left alone 200 years.
+However, many brave individuals have stood up and championed the community throughout history, often at significant personal risk.
+It is often hard to imagine what life must have been like, even as recently as 40 years ago, left alone for 200 years.
 With conservative and religious beliefs dominating society, many individuals were required to suppress and hide their true selves for fear of persecution.

-Gayther feels it is crucial to highlight and focus on these exceptional pioneers as a community and their contributions to fairer and more tolerant societies worldwide.
-To showcase all that they have accomplished and to ensure that they are never forgotten, so we would like to take this opportunity to introduce you to Gayther’s annual pioneer collection.
+Gayther feels it is crucial to highlight and focus on these exceptional pioneers as a community and on their contributions to fairer, more tolerant societies worldwide.
+To showcase all they have accomplished and ensure they are never forgotten, we would like to introduce you to Gayther’s annual pioneer collection.

 The Gayther annual Pioneer collection is designed to highlight and showcase exceptional individuals from or associated with the LGBTQIA+ community.
 If you know of someone you believe should be featured, we would love to hear from you.
 As a global service, we love to feature lesser-known international advocates and pioneers whenever possible